AldrianLoberiano/dnhs-hub/README.md

 ## Developer

-Developed for the Registrar's Office of Dayap National High School.
+Developed by the Alumni for the Registrar's Office of Dayap National High School.

 ---